-The tests of disintegration by vibration of specially constructed models of cast in place buildings confirmed high efficiency of diagonal plane reinforcement.
-The shear walls in the segments had different reinforcement pattern, and one wall had no reinforcement at all.
+The tests of disintegration by vibration of specially constructed segments of monolithic buildings confirmed high efficiency of diagonal plane reinforcement.
+The walls in the segments had different reinforcement pattern, and one wall had no reinforcement at all.

-In the closing paragraphs of this report is noted that considerable amount of scientific and research data on cast in place buildings has been accumulated over the recent years.
-Unfortunately, the data are scattered and have not any systematization in this direction.
+In the closing paragraphs of this report is should be noted that considerable amount of scientific and research data on monolithic buildings has been accumulated over the recent years.
+Unfortunately, the data are scattered and more often than not the form in which they come to the knowledge of designers is not right.

-It is high time, I am convinced, to carefully analyze the information and use the results as a foundation for establishing international earthquake-resistant cast in place building code.
+It is high time, I am convinced, to carefully analyze the information and use the results as a foundation for establishing international earthquake-resistant monolithic building code.